-DP World is still in the early stages of its story in Kigali, having set up less than 2 years ago.
+We are still in the early stages with our story in Kigali, having set up less than 2 years ago.

 We have accomplished much, but there is still much to do.
 For example, we are planning to start a non-bonded area to host clients that have already paid customs duties, further boosting our portfolio and revenue streams.